Should I enroll in Foundations of Biology? My high school course was accelerated and I think I'm prepared.

 What does AP or IB credit in Biology mean?

-If you earned a score of 5 on the Biology or Environmental Sciences Advanced Placement exam, you will be credited with 2 credits towards the major and receive credit for a 4-cr course for non-majors (listed as a college elective).
-If you earned a score of 4 on the Biology or Environmental Sciences Advanced Placement exam, you will be credited with 1 credit towards the major and receive a 3-cr course for non-majors.
+If you earned a score of 5 on the Biology or Environmental Sciences Advanced Placement exam, you will be credited with 2 credits towards the major.
+If you earned a score of 4 on the Biology or Environmental Sciences Advanced Placement exam, you will be credited with 1 credit towards the major.
 A score of 6 or 7 on the Higher-level Biology IB exam is treated the same as a score of 5 on the AP exam in Biology.

 Where can I go for more information?